hodoemelem/A-Rapid-Prototyping-Framework-for-Human-Robot-Interaction/README.md

+The full system and source code description can be found in this attached pdf:
+A_Rapid_Prototyping_Framework_for_Human_Robot_Interaction.pdf

 This repository has the source code for our paper accepted for the #UbiComp2020 conference.
 Title: A Low-Cost Prototyping Framework for Human-Robot Desk Interaction.
 Conference: UbiComp/ISWC 2020 http://ubicomp.org/ubicomp2020/#:~:text=Ubicomp%202020%20will%20be%20multi,on%2012%20-%2013th%20September%202020.